tkasu/cybersec-metasploitable-and-snort/report.md

 [*] Nmap: 49160/tcp open  unknown
 ```

-Okay, now we have something to work with.
+Now we have something to work with.

 #### Detection